-Heather Nelson Shouldice, associate professor of music education, teaches undergraduate and graduate courses in music education, supervises student teachers and serves as coordinator of the music education program at EMU.
+Dr. Heather Nelson Shouldice, associate professor of music education, teaches undergraduate and graduate courses in music education, supervises student teachers, and serves as coordinator of the music education program at EMU.
 She also serves as faculty advisor for EMU's collegiate chapter of the National Association for Music Education and directs the early childhood music program through the EMU Community Music Academy.

+Prior to arriving at EMU, Dr. Shouldice taught elementary general music in Michigan public schools for 10 years.
 During her doctoral studies, Dr. Shouldice was a recipient of MSU's prestigious Excellence-in-Teaching Citation and also was awarded a Leadership Endowment Fellowship from the MSU Council of Graduate Students and a Dissertation Completion Fellowship from the MSU Graduate School.
-She has presented workshops and conference sessions for music educators across the country on topics such as early childhood music, effective sequencing of instruction, music literacy, improvisation and composition in the elementary music classroom.
-Dr. Shouldice is currently serving as president of the Gordon Institute for Music Learning (GIML) and also serves as a GIML faculty member, teaching summer professional development courses on music learning theory for music educators.
+She has presented workshops and conference sessions for music educators across the country on topics such as early childhood music, effective sequencing of instruction, music literacy, improvisation, and composition in the elementary music classroom.
+Dr. Shouldice is a past president of the Gordon Institute for Music Learning (GIML) and also serves as a GIML faculty member, teaching summer professional development courses on music learning theory for music educators.